ToastedWookiee/claraoke-database/README.md

 streamlit run editor.py
 ```

-This should open your browser to the CSV editor page, if not your terminal should show the address for you to enter to access it.
+This should open your browser to the CSV Editor page, if not your terminal should show the address for you to enter to access it.
 This editor allows you do some basic searching and sorting of the CSV database files and make edits.
-Make sure to hit the Save button before re-sorting or enacting another search to save any edits, a refresh of the loaded data will lose any changes.
+Make sure to hit the "Save Changes" button before re-sorting or enacting another search to save any edits, a refresh of the loaded data will lose any changes.